mhall24/virt20_data/README.txt

   - This code generates 10,000 random substreams using the MT19937 random number generator algorithm.
   - Run "make" to compile and run the program.
+    - This compiles using GCC on Linux.
+    - It depends on the Boost C++ library.
+      - Update the CPPFLAGS in the Makefile to the correct location of Boost.
   - These data files will be used by the queueing simulation in virt_queueing_simulation.